A source for the stories of Noah's flood?

 been quickly inundated.
 Most or all of the fish life in the lake would die

-as the salt level became intolerable to the fresh water species.
+as the salt level became incompatible with life for multiple fresh water species.
 The

 salinity would eventually be high enough to support salt-water species.
 The